rednafi/rednafi.com/content/go/type_assertion_vs_type_switches.md

 ## Type switches

-Type switches let you compare an interface's type against several types.
+Type switches let you compare an interface variable's type against several types.
 It's similar to a regular switch statement, but focuses on types.

 ### Basic usage